-Dryad (http://datadryad.org) is a repository particularly suited to the archiving of data related to journal articles.
-Nordic Society Oikos will cover the fee for submitting data to Dryad.
+- Dryad is a repository particularly suited to the archiving of data related to journal articles.
+If you publish an article in one of the NSO journals, the NSO will cover the fee for submitting data to Dryad.

-Movebank (https://www.movebank.org/) is a free database of animal tracking data hosted by the Max Planck Institute for Ornithology
+- Movebank is a free database of animal tracking data hosted by the Max Planck Institute of Ornithology.